The 'Ultimate' Science Fair Project: Frisbee Aerodynamics

 - If you have a video camera, you can use it to help you analyze the launch angle of the Frisbee.
 Set it up near you so that it can record your throw without your body blocking the view.
 Later you can watch and stop the video at the moment that you release the Frisbee and measure the launch angle of the Frisbee.
-See the Make It Your Own tab for suggestions on how to do this in more detail.
+See the Variations section for suggestions on how to do this in more detail.

 - If you do not use a video camera, then you or a helper will have to watch closely and estimate the launch angle for each throw.
 Here is one method you can try: Hold one arm out horizontally and use the other arm to try to match the launch angle that you saw.
 You can have a helper use a protractor to measure the angle between your arms.